Main menu

 • Custom path template:

 Loco uses a path template to expand multiple locales to multiple files.
-You can override the default using the same syntax supported by the archive endpoint of the Export API. e.g. lang/{locale}/foo.{ext} would export lang/en/foo.json and lang/de/foo.json.
+The default is {locale}.{ext}, but you can override it. e.g. lang/{locale}/foo.{ext} would export lang/en/foo.json and lang/de/foo.json.

 If you have specific naming requirements for your platform, use this option with a locale alias.
 This can be any string, e.g. {locale|alias:foo}.{ext}.